Union Membership & Social Security Disability Benefits

 If you are a worker who has paid a certain percentage of your paycheck towards Social Security Disability Insurance (SSDI), and have earned work credits, you have a legal right to claim your benefits.
 Additionally, your union will also likely offer support, guidance, and referrals to trusted attorneys in your area when claiming your benefits.

-While your union pension will not affect any SSDI benefits you receive, it can affect any Supplemental Security Insurance (SSI) benefits you are eligible for due to additional resources stipulations on SSI.
-Read more about the differences between SSDI and SSI here.
+While your union pension will not affect any SSDI benefits you receive, it can affect any Supplemental Security Insurance (SSI) benefits you are eligible for, due to additional resources stipulations on SSI.

 QUALIFYING FOR SOCIAL SECURITY DISABILITY BENEFITS